 Measuring Response and Extinction Rates

-Getting spanked for bad behavior once is not going to stop you from trying to get away with bad behavior.
-Feeling cold outside and warmer once you put on a coat is not going to teach you to put on a coat every time you go outside.
+Getting spanked for bad behavior once will not stop you from trying to get away with bad behavior.
+Feeling cold outside and warmer once you put on a coat will not teach you to put on a coat every time you go outside.

 Researchers use two measurements to determine the effectiveness of different operant conditioning schedules: response rate and extinction rate.

-The Response Rate is how often the subject performs the behavior in order to receive the reinforcement.
+The Response Rate is how often the subject performs the behavior to receive the reinforcement.

 The Extinction Rate is quite different.
-If the subject doesn’t trust that they will get a reinforcement for their behavior, or does not make the connection between the behavior and the consequence, they are likely to quit performing the behavior.
-The rate of extinction is the rate at which that behavior ends after reinforcements are not given.
+If the subject doesn’t trust that they will get a reinforcement for their behavior or does not make the connection between the behavior and the consequence, they are likely to quit performing the behavior.
+The extinction rate is when that behavior ends after reinforcements are not given.

 Schedules of Reinforcement